pauplestudios/starcat-review/README.txt

 9. Review Reminder Email for WooCommerce (PRO)

 == Change Log ==

+= 0.7 =
+* Feature: Added a Seperate Woocommerce Settings for reviewing Woo-Products
+* Fix: User Review is not getting submitted when the feature criteria name has a special character in it
+* General Fixes

 = 0.6.4 =
 * Feature: Automatically add reviews to woocommerce